🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 1.2.3 TF-IDF

-TF-IDF (Term Frequency-Inverse Document Frequency) is a method for evaluating word importance.
+TF-IDF (Term Frequency-Inverse Document Frequency) is a method for evaluating the importance of a word.

 $$ \text{TF-IDF}(t, d) = \text{TF}(t, d) \times \text{IDF}(t) $$